 The Pitti Palace & Boboli Gardens

 These gardens make up the largest green area in Florence.
-The park hosts centuries-old oak trees, sculptures, fountains.
+The park hosts centuries-old oak trees, sculptures, and fountains.
 It’s just a peaceful place to take a stroll.

 San Niccolo Tower